PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 You will need to declare an interface that defines the same methods defined in your Database type that are used in your Controller

-> :warning: If you have not followed the prototypes of the methods of the exercise on the crud with an ORM, the interface will not be accepted when compiling your code.
+> ⚠️ If you have not followed the prototypes of the methods of the exercise on the crud with an ORM, the interface will not be accepted when compiling your code.

 In the `controller/controller.go` file, declare the interface below, and change the `Controller` and its `NewController` constructor to use your new interface instead of a pointer to your  type `database.Database`.